Worldbuilding/worldbuilding.github.io/programs/index.md

 ### Can I get notifications when Enthusiast Topics are happening?

 Yes!
-You can type `.spotlight join` in any text channel on Discord.
+You can type `.et join` in any text channel on Discord.
 You will know it worked if KazTron PMs you.
-This works for **both** Enthusiast Topics and World Spotlights (for now it's not possible to get notifications for only one or the other).

-To stop getting notifications, type `.spotlight leave`.
+To stop getting notifications, type `.et leave`.
 KazTron will PM you to confirm this too.

 ### I have other questions or problems.